Lectin: Legume-type

-The function of lectins in plants (legume lectin) is still uncertain.
+The "legume lectins" refer to a family of lectins found in plants, originally found in legumes but later shown to be present in non-legume plants as well.
+The function of them is still uncertain.
 Once thought to be necessary for rhizobia binding, this proposed function was ruled out through lectin-knockout transgene studies.

 The large concentration of lectins in plant seeds decreases with growth, and suggests a role in plant germination and perhaps in the seed's survival itself.
 The binding of glycoproteins on the surface of parasitic cells also is believed to be a function.
 Several plant lectins have been found to recognize noncarbohydrate ligands that are primarily hydrophobic in nature, including adenine, auxins, cytokinin, and indole acetic acid, as well as water-soluble porphyrins.
 These interactions may be physiologically relevant, since some of these molecules function as phytohormones.

 Lectin receptor kinases (LecRKs) are believed to recognize damage associated molecular patterns (DAMPs), which are created or released from herbivore attack.
 In Arabidopsis, legume-type LecRKs Clade 1 has 11 LecRK proteins.
 LecRK-1.8 has been reported to recognize extracellular NAD molecules and LecRK-1.9 has been reported to recognize extracellular ATP molecules.